Northland doused by heavy rains overnight

 A heavy rain watch in place for Northland is expected to lift at around 9am today.
 Strong wind gusts are also forecast to ease as the wild weather moves south.

-A spokesperson for Metservice said the most rain fell in Kerikeri, where 60mm were recorded in the past 24 hours up to 7.15am today.
+A spokesperson for Metservice said the most rain fell in Kerikeri, where 60mm was recorded in the past 24 hours up to 7.15am today.

 Kaikohe followed in Kerikeri's wake with 37mm of rainfall for the same time period.